This page was updated in October 2020

 What is Morrisons Eat Fresh?

-Morrisons is the only major UK supermarket to offer a recipe box delivery service (Waitrose did once offer a subscription service but at the time of publishing it wasn’t taking orders).
+Morrisons is the only major UK supermarket to offer a recipe box delivery service (Waitrose did once offer a subscription service but is no longer available.
+It does however offer the creation of your own meal kits centred around different international cuisines).
 The Morrisons Eat Fresh service is priced competitively, especially when compared to some of the better-known leading recipe box brands.
 In keeping with the Morrisons brand, it is practical, affordable and family-friendly, although the recipes are basic.
 However, they deserve kudos for diversifying their offering for an increasingly digital grocery market.

 Visit the section on the Morrisons website on the Morrisons Eat Fresh recipe box.